-She was featured in American Film Institute's Life Achievement Award broadcast on CBS.
-The American Film Institute Conservatory Director described Michelle as a "...gifted, original talent and ... true story teller."
+The American Film Institute describes Michelle as a "...gifted, original talent and ... true storyteller."

-Her first film, Silence, was showcased several times by The Director's Guild of America Theater in Los Angeles and presented by L.A.
-Film Forum.
-She is the writer of When Rent is Due, a play (which premiered at New City Theater in Seattle).
-She authored All The Leaving, a novel which has been translated into Spanish and published in Mexico.
+She is the writer of When Rent is Due, a play that premiered at New City Theater in Seattle.
+She authored All the Leaving, a novel that has been translated into Spanish and published in Mexico.

-Ms. Espinosa spent three days a month in prisons for fifteen years facilitating Alternatives to Violence Project for inmates.
+As a Buddhist practitioner, Michelle believes that being a volunteer is the practice of employing one's compassion for a high purpose.
+Ms. Espinosa spent three days a month in prisons for fifteen years facilitating Alternatives to Violence Project (AVP) for inmates.
 AVP is a process by which inmates and community members learn communication, coping skills, and deeper self-awareness as alternatives to violence.

-Michelle used to and hopes to again soon, volunteer as a responder and on-call manager for the Los Angeles City Mayor's Crisis Response Team.
-CRT is called on scene by L.A.
-Fire and Police Departments to assist witnesses and family when there is a fatality or multi-casualty incident until the Coroner leaves.
+For three years, Michelle was a volunteer responder and on-call manager for the Los Angeles City Mayor's Crisis Response Team.
+CRT is called to the scene by L.A.
+Fire and Police Departments--to assist witnesses and family when there is a fatality or multi-casualty incident--until the Coroner leaves.